python/mypy/docs/source/index.rst

    Although mypy is production ready, there will be occasional changes that break backward compatibility.
 The mypy development team tries to minimize the impact of changes to user code.
-In case of a major breaking change, mypy major version will be bumped.
+In case of a major breaking change, mypy's major version will be bumped.

 Contents
 --------